 That is why people with diabetes must regularly test themselves for blood sugar and also for fasting lipid levels at least once a year.

-Ideal cholesterol blood levels in diabetes
+Ideal cholesterol blood levels:

 • LDL should be less than 100 mg/dL